shivasiddharth/GassistPi/README.md

 1. Click [here](https://developer.spotify.com/dashboard/login) and register for a spotify developer account, if you already don't have one.
 2. In the developer's dashboard, choose "**CREATE A CLIENT ID**".
 In the pop-up window provide the requested details.
 3. Click on the new app created and copy the CLIENT ID and CLIENT SECRET.
 Paste it in the config.yaml file in the indicated space.
+4. Access spotify:[here]( https://www.spotify.com/it/account/overview/) and copy the username to be entered in config.yaml

 **Syntax: Hey Google, Play _Your Spotify Playlist Name_ from Spotify**